raydendi/raydendi.github.io/_posts/2025-08-10-why-i-daydreaming-a-lot-without-realizing-it.md

 category: psychology
 ---

 I want to discuss my tendency toward introversion and intuition, and how these traits influence the way my mind works.
-Recently, I have discovered that I daydream a lot, and I think this is related to these aspects of my personality.
+Recently, after 25 years of living, I have discovered that I daydream a lot, and I think this is related to these aspects of my personality.

 I have taken personality tests from MBTI websites such as 16personalities.com, paid tests like the Big Five Traits from Jordan Peterson's understandmyself.com, and even a DNA test.
 All of these tests, including repeated ones over the years, consistently indicate that I'm an INTJ, which stands for Introvert, Intuition, Thinking, and Judging (with a particular focus on introversion and intuition).
 This also aligns with specific traits in my genes that suggest I am introverted and have strong intuition, such as 'Introversion', 'Insightfulness', 'Creativity', and 'Trading', which are rated above average, while other traits like 'Imagination' are labeled as Outstanding.